Breakfast / Brunch

 Preheat oven to 325° with rack in center position.
 Coat an 8×8-inch baking dish with butter and flour.

-Cream softened butter and 1 cup granulated sugar in a separate bowl with a mixer on medium-high speed until light and fluffy, 3–5 minutes.
+Cream softened butter and granulated sugar in a separate bowl with a mixer on medium-high speed until light and fluffy, 3–5 minutes.
 Beat in eggs, one at a time, then vanilla, beating just until incorporated.
 Add sour cream and beat just until blended.

 Beat in flour mixture in three additions on low speed just until incorporated.

 Transfer batter to prepared dish; smooth top.
 Starting at the edges, drop pea-sized pieces of topping evenly over batter.
 Completely cover cake with crumbs (topping will be thick).

 Bake cake until topping is golden brown and a toothpick inserted into center of cake comes out clean, 45–50 minutes.
 Let cake cool completely; sprinkle with powdered sugar before serving.

 Break any big topping chunks into pea-sized pieces, then press any loose mixture into clumps as well.

 To keep from weighing down the center of the cake, evenly arrange the crumbs from the edges in.

 Saturated Fat 13g 65%

 Sodium 336mg 14%